-Perkins not only teaches readers how to build an engaging community strategy from the ground up, but she also provides them with the tactical community management skills they need to acquire and retain customers, create compelling content, and track their results along the way.
+Perkins not only teaches readers how to build an engaging community strategy from the ground up, but she also provides them with the tactical community management activities they need to acquire and retain customers, create compelling content, and track their results along the way.
 Distinctive in its comprehensive, step-by-step approach to creating online communities that are fully consistent with a company’s existing brand voice, The Community Manager’s Playbook:

 - Explains how excellent community management provides a competitive advantage with a large impact on sales

 - Provides an in-depth overview of brand and business alignment

 - Teaches readers how to identify their community's online target audience and influence their needs and wants

 - Details the appropriate online channels through which content should be distributed